snumprlab/dbmsolver/README.md

 ## Instructions: Sampling with DBMSolver

-This repo provides instructions to run the inference code for our training-free sampler, DBMSolver, on the [DIODE](https://diode-dataset.org/) (256x256) dataset.
+This repo provides instructions on running the inference code for our training-free sampler, DBMSolver, on the [DIODE](https://diode-dataset.org/) (256x256) dataset.

 The code is based on [DDBM](https://arxiv.org/abs/2309.16948) and [DBIM](https://arxiv.org/abs/2405.15885v6), the current state-of-the-art training-free samplers for Diffusion Bridge Models (DBMs).